Fort Myers Drug Violations Lawyer

 You Could Be Facing Multiple Drug Charges

-Drugs have been so criminalized that there are many overlapping charges that prosecutors can apply in these cases.
-You may have been charged with one or more of the following:
+Prosecutors often apply multiple overlapping charges in drug cases.
+You may face one or more of the following:

 - Drug possession